 PHOSPHORUS ASSESSMENT USING HAIR MINERAL ANALYSIS

 False phosphorus readings with pubic hair.
-Pubic hair samples will often give very high phosphorus readings – up to 50 mg%!
+Pubic hair samples often produce very high phosphorus readings – up to 50 mg%!
 This is just one reason why the use of pubic hair for hair mineral analysis is not as reliable as head or body hair.
 Hair testing laboratories often allow practitioners to submit pubic hair samples, but I do not allow clients to do this unless there are no alternatives.
 (Fingernails or toenails are more reliable indicators of the soft tissue phosphorus level.)

 A speed indicator.
 Phosphorus on a hair mineral test may indicate the speed of protein synthesis.
 This is an important sign, at times.

 A catabolic indicator.
 When the hair phosphorus level is less than 15 mg%, a person is not synthesizing protein fast enough.
 This reflects a more catabolic state.
 This means one is tearing the body down faster than it is being built up.
 This is a simple, useful indicator for assessing a person’s health status and perhaps understanding why a person is not improving very fast.